What is Video Gaming Use Disorder?

 There are also physical health consequences of a video game addiction.
 The most common are problems with sleep and somatization.
 Somatization is when someone experiences and expresses psychological problems in their physical health.
 For example, anxiety is a mental health disorder but people with undiagnosed anxiety may seek medical treatment for shortness of breath or high blood pressure.

 Treatments for online gaming addictions vary, but most treatment options address underlying causes of addiction, such as depression, loneliness, or feelings of social inadequacy.
 If a substance use disorders is concurrent with gaming addiction, it must be addressed before a gaming addiction can be treated.
 Also, any co-occurring disorders such as ADHD, or another mental illness, must also be addressed in therapy.

 Cognitive-behavioral therapy (CBT) has been found to be helpful in treating gaming disorders.
 This approach helps the individual develop new thought patterns around certain behaviors and employ healthier coping skills.
 Group therapy and inpatient treatment have also helped individuals with a video gaming addiction recover.

 If you are a parent or caregiver of an adolescent or young adult and feel their gaming behaviors are interfering with their schoolwork or having other negative effects, it’s important to set some boundaries early on to prevent it from becoming a problem.
 Setting time limits and having your loved one engage in other activities on a regular basis are two ways to help prevent a video gaming habit from becoming an addiction.

 Video gaming addictions can be destructive and damaging.
 It’s important to seek professional help if you think you or a loved one may have an issue.
-Caron utilizes evidence-based programs to help those with a video game addiction find recovery.
-We offer real results and real care.
-Learn more about how we can help with an internet or video game disorder online or call us at 1-800-854-6023.
+We offer Comprehensive Addiction Treatment for process addictions, including video gaming addiction.
+If you are ready for help or want to learn more contact us online or call 1-855-445-5693.